Konkona Sen Sharma: Career

-2001–2004: Early work and breakthrough
+Early work and breakthrough (2001–2004)

 In 2001, she made her adult debut in the Bengali film Ek Je Aachhe Kanya, in which she played a negative character.
 This was followed by a role in Rituparno Ghosh's acclaimed film Titli (2002), opposite Mithun Chakraborty and her mother Aparna Sen. These films earned her critical acclaim and helped her gain notice in Bengali cinema.

 Sen Sharma receiving the National Award for Mr. and Mrs. Iyer (2002) from president Dr. Abdul Kalam in 2003.

 Sen Sharma achieved her breakthrough in Indian cinema with the English-language drama Mr. and Mrs. Iyer, directed by Aparna Sen opposite Rahul Bose.
 The film told the story of two strangers during a fateful bus journey amidst the carnages of a communal strife in India.
 It performed moderately well at the box-office, but earned widespread critical acclaim from domestic and international critics upon release.
 Sen Sharma's performance as a Tamil housewife and her mastery of the accent received universal acclaim and earned her the National Film Award for Best Actress.
 Praising her performance in the film, Filmfare wrote, "What's special about her performance as Meenakshi Iyer is not the effort she put into it as much as the apparent lack of it. [...]
 Be it her squabbling with the urbane photographer Jehangir Chaudhary or her gently reprimanding him about how her name is pronounced ('It's Mee-naa-kshi not Minakshi') or even when she is screaming at her infant, you believe it's Meenakshi you’ve met.
 And therein lies the key to her iconic performance."
 Her performance was later included in the 2010 issue of the "Top 80 Iconic Performances" by Filmfare.

-In 2004, she worked in a independent English language film titled Chai Pani Etc..., made by independent maker Manu Rewal.
+In 2004, she worked in an independent English language film titled Chai Pani Etc..., made by independent maker Manu Rewal.
 The film drew huge response at the 35th International Film Festival of India but had a delayed theatrical release a year later and became a box office disaster.